Intro to Docker

 By default gems are saved to

 /usr/local/bundle within the container.
-But everything in the container is destroyed and reset to the image when it’s shut down.
+But everything in the container is destroyed and reset to the image when it’s shut down, just like how objects are destroyed when we stop using them in a program.

 We don’t want to be re-installing and doing setup every time we quit and re-enter a container.
-Docker allows you to create separate volumes for persistent data.
+Docker allows you to create named volumes for persistent data, which it stores and optimises in its own, special way.

 - Create a persistent volume for our gems: